 McMaster is right on one count – the game may actually be more fun to watch than to play.
 On the other hand, that doesn’t make the game less valuable as a form of entertainment.
 In fact, games that are fun to watch have a high potential to bring in new players, and encourage more social gaming time in groups.

-Memes upon memes have proven the viral success of watching Untitled Goose Game, and that’s not only amongst people who have played the game.
+Memes upon memes have proven the viral success of watching Untitled Goose Game, and that’s not only amongst people who have played the game or written a review about it.
 In a world of Twitch and YouTube, however, a number of copies sold doesn’t necessarily mark a game as popular or even well-designed.

 Cracking the code of making a game fun to watch is no mean feat.
 It’s been a problem attempted by studios much larger and with much bigger budgets than House House.
 And maybe they’ve hit on something with reworking some age-old comedy techniques into a fresh new interactive medium.
 With Untitled Goose Game, they’ve certainly showed us that games can be extraordinarily fun to watch.